 "I became involved with STEER due to my first-hand experience with at-risk students who I have seen benefit from the guidance of caring adults, knowing that we really can make a difference in the lives of students who are in need of careful direction and support."

-Joe Durney is Deputy Superintendent of Schools for the Port Chester-Rye Union Free School District.
-Joe holds a Bachelor of Science in Health, Physical Education and Recreation, a Master of Science in Education, a post Masters Professional Diploma in School District Administration and Educational Leadership and is currently enrolled in the Harvard School of Graduate Education Advanced Educational Leadership Program.
-Joe is a New York Education Department certified teacher, coach, school supervisor, certified school building and school district administrator.
+Joe Durney is Deputy Superintendent of Schools for the Port Chester-Rye Union Free School District in New York.
+Joe holds a Bachelor of Science in Health, Physical Education and Recreation, a Master of Science in Education, a post-Masters Professional Diploma in School District Administration, and a Certificate of Advanced Education Leadership from the Harvard Graduate School of Education.
+Joe is a New York Education Department certified teacher, coach, school supervisor, school building supervisor and school district administrator.